Welcome to the first module in our HowTo GraphXR tutorial series!

 Welcome to GraphXR!
-These basic tutorials will give you a detailed overview of how to visualize and explore graph data.
+These basic tutorials provide a detailed overview of how to import, visualize and explore graph data.
 Let’s start by creating an account at graphxr.kineviz.com.

-On logging in you’re taken to the Projects page.
+On logging in to your account, the Projects page opens.
 You can create a new project (and connect it to a Neo4j database), or open an existing demo or shared project.
-We’ll click Create to create a new project.
+Click Create to create a new project.
 Enter a name for your project and click Confirm.

 Click the arrow icon on your new Project to enter the graph space.

-We’re now in the project’s graph environment, a 3-dimensional, functionally inﬁnite space which is currently empty.
+We’re now in the project’s graph environment, a 3-dimensional, functionally inﬁnite space.
+It’s currently empty.
 Before we proceed, let’s quickly review the anatomy of graph data.

 GraphXR uses a labeled property graph (LPG) data model, in which graphs are composed of three elements: nodes, edges, and properties.

 Nodes are entities, like people or events.
 They’re represented by a circle which can display an icon or portrait image.
 Nodes with the same entity label comprise a Category.

 Edges are connections between nodes, like VISITED or LIVES_AT.
 All edges of a given type comprise a Relationship.
 Directed relationships like PARENT_OF have an arrow at one end, while directionless ones like FRIENDS_WITH do not.

 The structure of nodes and edges in a graph is referred to as a pattern.
 Their position of patterns in 3D space is governed by the current Layout.